What is sarcoma?

 What else is important to know about sarcoma?

 Because it is so rare, the treatment of sarcoma should be done at a specialized center with physicians who have experience and expertise in this specific disease.
-Research clearly demonstrates that patients have better outcomes when seen by sarcoma specialists.
-The treatment plan can be complicated, so the best approach is through a multidisciplinary team discussion that involves sarcoma experts from surgery, medical oncology and radiation oncology.
-Each patient case is presented at a “tumor board” with combined input from these experts.
+Research demonstrates that patients have better outcomes when seen by sarcoma specialists.
+You will most likely work with a team of experts in different disciplines, including surgery, medical oncology and radiation oncology.

 Surgery for sarcoma is also best performed by a surgical oncologist (cancer surgeon) specifically trained to manage this frequently challenging disease.
-This avoids inappropriate treatment, such as incomplete or overly aggressive surgery.
-The sarcoma surgeon balances technical skill with intimate knowledge of the disease, personalized to each individual patient.
+A sarcoma specialist’s deep knowledge of the disease is crucial to getting the right care.